-The Pennsylvania Department of Education (PDE), the nonpartisan Council of Chief State School Officers, and members of Congress of both parties found this position to be inconsistent with the plain language of the CARES Act; the administration of 2019-20 Title I-A funds that serves as the basis of CARES Act ESSER allocations to both states and local education agencies; and the goal of ensuring that limited, one-time, emergency funding reaches our most vulnerable students, wherever they attend school.
-Accordingly, PDE advised school districts that the provision of equitable services to nonpublic schools under the CARES Act should be consistent with equitable services provided under Title I-A and a school district's equitable services share should be based upon the number of low-income children in each participating nonpublic school in the district.
+*The Pennsylvania Department of Education (PDE), the nonpartisan Council of Chief State School Officers, and members of Congress of both parties found this position to be inconsistent with the plain language of the CARES Act; the administration of 2019-20 Title I-A funds that serves as the basis of CARES Act ESSER allocations to both states and local education agencies; and the goal of ensuring that limited, one-time, emergency funding reaches our most vulnerable students, wherever they attend school.
+Accordingly, PDE advised school districts that the provision of equitable services to nonpublic schools under the CARES Act should be consistent with equitable services provided under Title I-A.

 On July 1, 2020, USDE published an Interim Final Rule (IFR) that addressed several components of equitable services administration, including determination of proportional share for equitable services for CARES Act programs.
 Unlike USDE's earlier non-binding guidance, an IFR carries the force and effect of law; however, several efforts were taken to enjoin USDE from further implementation of the IFR, including multi-state litigation involving Pennsylvania and a separate lawsuit brought by Washington state.

-Between August 21 and August 26, 2020, two separate U.S. District Courts (Western District of Washington [August 21] and Northern District of California [August 26]) issued orders blocking USDE from further implementation or enforcement of the IFR.
-Both orders substantiated PDE's position that the CARES Act statute requires equitable services reservations based upon the number of low-income children in each participating nonpublic school in the district.
+*Between August 21 and August 26, 2020, two separate U.S. District Courts (Western District of Washington [August 21] and Northern District of California [August 26]) issued orders blocking USDE from further implementation or enforcement of the IFR.
+Both orders substantiated PDE's position that the CARES Act statute requires equitable services reservations based upon the number of low-income children attending nonpublic schools.